mannujha1/ML/README.md

-- 👋 Hi, I’m @Mannu-Jha
+- 👋 Hi, I am Mannu Jha.
-- 👀 I’m interested in Python
-- 🌱 I’m currently learning and working on Machine Learning and Data Science.

 <!---
 - 💞️ I’m looking to collaborate on